-Federal Work-Study Program
+Federal Work Study Program (FWS)

-By filing the FAFSA form, students can be considered for the Federal Work-Study Program (FWS).
-The FWS program provides jobs for students who have financial need and who indicate on their FAFSA that they are interested in employment.
-The number of hours a student may work is determined by the student's need for financial aid.
-A student may earn no less than minimum wage.
-Students are paid monthly via student payroll.
+The FWS program provides jobs for students who have financial need.
+The number of hours a student may work is determined by the student's unmet financial need (COA less EFC = unmet need).
+Students are typically paid a minimum of \$9 an hour and are paid monthly via student payroll.